Published in the Minneapolis Sunday Tribune September 03, 1911

 The stem is covered with an exquisitely fashioned network.
 When in the bulbous state, before the stem emerges from the cup and the strong odor is developed, the plant is eaten by the peasantry of Europe, with whom wild mushrooms are a staple article of food.

-1. Liatris species native to the state are, L. aspera, Tall or Rough Blazing Star; L. cylindracea, Ontario or Cylindric blazing star; L. ligulistylis, Rocky Mountain or Northern Blazing Star; L. punctata var. punctata, Dotted Blazing Star; and L. pycnostachya, Prairie or Great Blazing Star.
+1. Only five Liatrisspecies are native to the state: L. aspera, Tall or Rough Blazing Star; L. cylindracea, Ontario or Cylindric blazing star; L. ligulistylis, Rocky Mountain or Northern Blazing Star; L. punctata var. punctata, Dotted Blazing Star; and L. pycnostachya, Prairie or Great Blazing Star.

 2. There is some issue here with her words.
 Four were introduced to the wild garden by 1911 based on her Garden Log, not three.
 They were L. pycnostachya, introduced in 1907, L. cylindracea, introduced in 1908 from the Minnehaha area; and L. scariosa and L. spicata, both introduced in 1908 also.
 The latter two are not native to Minnesota but her notes in 1908 state she obtained them from Ft.
 Snelling and from Mahtomedi.
 Since some of these species are similar, perhaps she mis-identified them, which may be the case with L. scariosa as this is a species of the eastern coast, and as for L. spicata, perhaps it may have existed, but like L. scariosa, none of the known varieties of this species has been collected in Minnesota.